-For the Three Months Ended January 31, 2012 the company recorded a net loss of \$625,833 or \$0.01 per share versus a loss of \$569,772 or \$0.01 per share for the corresponding period last year.
-As an explanation of the increase in the loss, during the Three Months Ended January 31, 2011, the Company recorded a contribution of \$99,004 from the National Research Council and other parties towards the costs of its product development, which amount was netted from the research and development costs, compared to \$245 of tax credits for the same period in the current year.
+For the Three Months Ended April 30, 2012 the company recorded a net loss of \$677,974 or \$0.01 per share versus a loss of \$570,284 or \$0.01 per share for the corresponding period last year, an increase of \$107,690 in the loss recorded.
+As a principal explanation of the increase in the loss for the Three Months Ended April 30, 2012, the Company recorded a contribution of \$60,048 from the National Research Council and other parties towards the costs of its product development, which amount was netted from the research and development costs, compared to nil of tax credits for the same period in the current year.
+In addition, as explained in greater detail below the general and administrative costs increased \$96,314 for the Three Months Ended April 30, 2012 as compared to the same period in the prior year.
+Research and development expenses were comparable year over year.